Election 2020: Serious Fraud Office budget would double under National policy

 A lack of resourcing meant the SFO "played second fiddle" to other agencies including Police's financial intelligence unit and took very few prosecutions, the National leader said.
 The office's own annual report noted its limited resources meant it focused on cases that could significantly impact sections of the economy, or the public.

 "The SFO has statutory powers that other New Zealand crime fighting agencies do not, including powers to compel the production of information and to require witnesses and suspects to answer any questions put to them without the right to silence.
-But these powers aren't being given enough opportunity to be used."
+But these powers aren't being given enough opportunity to be used.

+"The Serious Fraud Office has had what is sometimes referred to as a chequered past.
+But, actually, I don't believe it has had a chequered past, it has had a chequered amount of support from various political parties and politicians.

 New Zealand is consistently ranked as one of the world's least corrupt countries.
 Transparency International's 2019 Corruption Perception Index gave New Zealand a mark of 87 out of 100, tied first with Denmark out of 180 countries.